 group: files winbind

 Then Edit the /etc/resolv.conf file and change the primary DNS server:

 $ net join -w WINDOWS-DOMAIN -s ' win-server' -U Administrator%password

 $ wbinfo -u

 For any problem diagnostics, you can check the samba log files under /var/log/samba/ directory, also use testparm utility to check your configuration after you modify the samba configuration file.

 That’s all.
-I hope you find the Linux samba server easy.
+I hope you find the Linux file server easy.
 Keep coming back.